roipoussiere/Zazouck/README.md

 sudo apt-get install git openscad imagemagick
 ```

-  - git : You need it to get sources, but you can also download them manually on the GiHub page.
+** git : You need it to get sources, but you can also download them manually on the GiHub page.
-  - openscad : The CAD software used to create the files. v2013.05+ is required to generate documentation.
+-- openscad : The CAD software used to create the files. v2013.05+ is required to generate documentation.
 	- imagemagick : An image editor, only used to generate the documentation.
+    - test

 - Get the sources